pygfx/wgpu-py/docs/reference_gui.rst

 ecosystem provides many different GUI toolkits, we need an interface.

 For convenience, the wgpu library has builtin support for a few GUI toolkits.
-At the moment these include GLFW and Qt.
+At the moment these include GLFW, Qt, and wx (experimental).

 The canvas interface